History of nursing in the United Kingdom: 1960s

-The availability of sterile supplies brings an end to washing and sterilisation of equipment such as dressings and syringes.
-Edinburgh initiates the first degree in nursing.
+The availability of sterile supplies brought an end to washing and sterilisation of equipment such as dressings and syringes.
+Edinburgh initiated the first degree in nursing.
 Charlotte Bentley of the "National Association of State Enrolled Assistant Nurses" worked with Irene Ward who was a member of parliament for Tynemouth and a private member's bill, the "Nurses (Amendment) Act, 1961", passed through parliament to remove the demeaning "assistant" from the State Enrolled Nurse's job title.